DharmarajWadeyar/Point-Of-Sales-Android/README.md

 ## Installation Steps
 1. Download and install Android Studio from the official website (for emulator setup).
-2. Download the project files from the provided Google Drive links: Project Document & Project Application.
+2. Download the project files from the provided Google Drive links: [Project Document](https://drive.google.com/file/d/1pip4tzTHGeN3g9_u49zSTqFUqnqIJlZT/view?usp=sharing) & [Project Application](https://drive.google.com/file/d/1b5BMXnfZJB1fDGrO5BXAIJTyjS6t4uPV/view?usp=sharing)
 3. Extract the downloaded files to your local machine.
 4. Open Android Studio and set up an Android emulator.
 5. Install the app on the emulator or your Android device.